L0mion/xkill-source/README.md

 When only one process remains, the null process will stop its execution.
 The last surviving process will be given a priority reward, all process will respawn, and the world will be reassembled.

+### Key Features

+* Unique gameplay inspired by process scheduling.
+* Up to 9 players split screen multiplayer (gamepads required).
+* Customizable weaponry.
+* 5 different power ups (referred to as hacks).
+* Close to 2000 unique nicknames!
+No match will feel the same.

 ### Video

 [Trailer](https://www.youtube.com/watch?v=b_UdIwGUgd0)